thiagomendes/lab-apim-mcp/README.md

-# Journey: From Zero to Zero Trust with MCP and Azure APIM
+# MCP + Azure APIM Zero-Trust Architecture Full Hands-On Lab

 This lab is designed as a story in **4 Acts**.
 You will start by deploying a simple MCP server in the cloud and evolve your architecture until you reach a complex enterprise scenario with identity validation and the On-Behalf-Of (OBO) flow.